contentful/slash-developers/docs/ruby/tutorials/api-demo-final.md

 The same way you can set up any [content structure](/developers/docs/concepts/data-model) in a MySQL database, you can set up a custom content structure in Contentful.
 There are no presets, templates, or similar, you can (and should) set everything up depending on the logic of your project.

 You maintain this structure with _content types_, which define what data fields are present in a content entry.

-You can check the Content Type of the Entry in the previous example with:
+You can check the content type of the entry in the previous example with:

 ~~~ruby
 puts